-Saint-Sulpice in Paris lies in the Latin Quarter of Paris.
-Much newer than Notre-Dame de Paris, Saint-Sulpice was built in the 17th century – and the current structure is actually the second church to be built on the site, the original church having been destroyed.
+The Eglise Saint-Sulpice in Paris lies in the Latin Quarter of Paris, the 6th arrondissement.
+Much newer than Notre-Dame de Paris, Eglise Saint-Sulpice was built in the 17th century – and the current structure is actually the second church to be built on the site, the original church having been destroyed.

-Saint-Sulpice is famous for a number of reasons, the first being its organ.
+Saint-Sulpice is famous for a number of reasons, the main reason being its incredible organ.
 The grand organ at Saint-Sulpice is considered by many the greatest organ in existence, and its organists – now and through history – some of the greatest to have lived.

-Sainte-Chapelle – St. Louis’s Chapel
+3. La Sainte-Chapelle – St. Louis’s Chapel

 10 Boulevard du Palais, 75001 Paris, France

-Not a cathedral or even a “church” in the traditional sense, Sainte-Chapelle is actually a Royal Chapel, commissioned by King Louis the IX (later Saint Louis) to house important relics that he acquired (including the purported crown of thorns of Christ.)
-Sainte-Chapelle was built in the 13th century originally as a part of the Royal Residences on the Ile de la Cité in Paris.
+Not a cathedral or even a “church” in the traditional sense, La Sainte-Chapelle is actually a Royal Chapel, commissioned by King Louis IX (later Saint Louis) to house important relics that he acquired (including the purported crown of thorns of Christ.)
+Sainte Chapelle was built in the 13th century originally as a part of the Royal Residences on the Île de la Cité in Paris.

 Sainte-Chapelle is famous on Instagram and with all kinds of photographers for very good reason!
-The upper chapel is adorned in 618 square meters of incredibly intricate stained glass – that equals 1,113 stained glass windows in 15 glass panels and a Rose Window.
+The upper chapel is adorned in 618 square meters of incredibly intricate stained-glass windows – that equals 1,113 stained glass windows in 15 glass panels and a Rose Window.

 35 Rue du Chevalier de la Barre, 75018 Paris, France